adriaaula/dada2_guidelines/README.md

 ## 2 - Merge runs & add taxonomy

 In some cases, our dataset is splitted into multiple sequencing runs.
-Each of them should be processed separatedly with the `dada2` algorithm, and here we will join the outputs (`seqtab` files) into a merged version with the abundance tablej.
+Each of them should be processed separatedly with the `dada2` algorithm, and here we will join the outputs (`seqtab` files) into a merged version with the abundance table.
 See the [Big data](https://benjjneb.github.io/dada2/bigdata.html) for a detailed explanation.

 Additionally, the taxonomy of ASVs will be established with the `assignTaxonomy` and `assignSpecies` functions.
 See the [taxonomy tutorial](https://benjjneb.github.io/dada2/assign.html) for further details!

-We will update the taxonomic classifier to DECHIPER during the following months, since it seems to retrieve better results (see [paper](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5) for comparison.
+We will update the taxonomic classifier to DECIPHER during the following months, since it seems to retrieve better results (see [paper](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5) for comparison.
 If you want to collaborate, try to push a version of this with your comments ;)